Watching Ellie: Production

 Louis-Dreyfus and Hall earned salaries of $350,000 each per episode and their contracts stipulated 15 episodes per season, rather than the usual 22.
 Carsey-Werner-Mandabach Productions, the original production company, dropped out because of the high costs and was replaced by NBC Studios.

 The show was pitched to ABC, CBS, Fox and HBO, who all turned down the series.

-Louis-Dreyfus and Bowles played sisters and they're also half-sisters in real life.
+Louis-Dreyfus and Bowles played sisters and they are also half-sisters in real life.